imagekit-developer/imagekit-java/README.md

 The usage of the SDK has been explained below.

 ## Versioning
-This document presents a list of changes that break existing functionality of ${Version.VERSION_CODE} version.
-We try our best to minimize these disruptions, but sometimes they are unavoidable and they will be in a major version that is ${Version.VERSION_CODE + 1} version.
+This document presents a list of changes that break existing functionality of previous versions.
+We try our best to minimize these disruptions, but sometimes they are unavoidable and they will be in major versions.
 ### Breaking History:

 ### Title